ZoisK/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
 This repo contains the deliverables for the "Getting and Cleaning Data Course Project"

+## Tidy Data

+The file [AverageMeasurements.txt](AverageMeasurements.txt) contains the calculated average measurements of the mean and standard deviation values for each of the volunteers perfroming each of the activities.

+## Codebook

+The file [Codebook.md](Codebook.md) explains the contents of the file [AverageMeasurements.txt](AverageMeasurements.txt) and how these were calculated.

 ## Raw Data (UCI-HAR)
 the raw data represent data collected from the accelerometers from the Samsung Galaxy S smartphone.